What is collective hysteria?

-Collective hysteria can spread when a fear exists of exposure to a disease, combined with a contained, stressful environment.
+Collective hysteria occurs when fear of exposure to a disease combines with a contained, stressful environment. mikroman6 / Getty Images

 Advertisement